nehreetkaur/nehreetkaur/README.md

 <!-- ![](https://img.shields.io/badge/<WORD_ON_LEFT>-<WORD_ON_RIGHT>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a) -->
 ## About Me :
 <hr>
-<p>I'm a certified Full Stack Web Developer (University of Texas in Austin) who is very passionate about learning new things.
+<p>I am an experienced professional with 7+ years of experience in the Healthcare industry.I hold a Bachelor's degree in Internet Sciences.I'm a certified Full Stack Web Developer (University of Texas in Austin) who is very passionate about learning new things.
 I'm a
 constant learner who's continually looking for ways to help advance my knowledge and career.
 I'm